-Decodable textText in which a high proportion of words (80%-90%) comprise sound–symbol relationships that have already been taught.
-It is used for the purpose of providing practice with specific decoding skills and is a bridge between learning phonics and the application of phonics in independent reading.
+Text in which a high proportion of words comprise sound–symbol relationships that have already been taught.
+Decodable texts provide practice applying decoding skills and building fluency with known patterns and words.

 Tests that can be used to measure a variety of reading, language, or cognitive skills.
 Although they can be given as soon as a screening test indicates a child is behind in reading growth, they will usually be given only if a child fails to make adequate progress after being given extra help in learning to read.
 They are designed to provide a more precise and detailed picture of the full range of a child’s knowledge and skill so that instruction can be more precisely planned.

-Direct vocabulary instruction
+- Direct vocabulary instruction

 Planned instruction to pre-teach new, important, and difficult words to ensure the quantity and quality of exposures to words that students will encounter in their reading.
 Direct vocabulary instruction aids reading comprehension.

-English language learner (ELL)
+- English language learner (ELL)

 English language learners are students whose first language is not English and who are in the process of learning English.
 Defined by the U.S. Department of Education as national-origin-minority students who are limited-English-proficient.
 Often abbreviated as ELLs.
+See also: Emergent bilingual.

 Immediate corrective feedback during reading instruction.